Paperspace/terraform-provider-paperspace/README.md

 # terraform-provider-paperspace
 Paperspace terraform provider

-## Release Notes

-v0.1.2 -- first release; supports machine and script resources for create/read/destroy/import, and data sources for networks, templates, and users.

 Note: currently this provider is offered as a terraform 'private cloud' provider while under early development.
 We are moving toward contributing it back to the terraform open source project, which will remove the need for a separate download and installation step in the future.

 ## Downloads